Home office equipment essentials

 Best office shredders

-These days, it's more important than ever to make sure that our private and sensitive documents are disposed of securely, especially as cases of identity theft fraud rise exponentially.
+These days it's more important than ever to make sure that our private and sensitive documents are disposed of securely, especially as cases of identity theft fraud rise exponentially.
 While shredders may not be the most glamorous of tech, they are still incredibly important, and there is now a huge range of shredder makes and models.
 While many people may think of shredders as big and bulky (not to mention noisy) devices that take up a huge amount of room, the best shredders can easily fit into any modern office or home.
+Here are our picks.

 A great choice all-round for the office and home, the Fellowes Powershred 79Ci Paper shredder has a 23-liter capacity and uses a cross-cut mechanism that will slice and dice anything you feed into it in two ways for maximum security.
 One of the best things about this model is that it is 100% jam-proof, so you will never have to wrestle with it to pull out paper that has got stuck.